surma/surma.dev/content/things/rust-to-webassembly.md

 ### Exporting

 Let’s take a look at the WebAssembly code that the default library code generates.
-For that purpose, I recommend you make sure you have the [WebAssembly Binary Toolkit (wabt for short)][wabt] installed, which provides helpful tools like `wasm-objdump` and `wasm2wat`.
+For that purpose, I recommend the [WebAssembly Binary Toolkit (wabt for short)][wabt] installed, which provides helpful tools like `wasm-objdump` and `wasm2wat`.
+It’s also good to have [binaryen] installed which provides a bunch of tools, but I really only use `wasm-opt`.

 After compiling our library, your shocked eyes will notice that our `add` function has been completely removed from the binary.
 All we are left with is a stack pointer, and two globals designating where the data section ends and the heap starts.